Cyber Resilience

 CVE-2024-53702 is a medium-severity PRNG (CWE-338) vulnerability in Sonicwall Sma 200 Firmware.
 Its CVSS base score is 5.3 (Medium).

-Operationally, ranked in the top 40.6% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Forge Web Credentials (T1606); ranked at the 27th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References